 The Jimmy Stewart Museum functions as a hub for the community.
 Housed on the third floor of the Indiana Public Library, the museum contains items handpicked by Stewart himself for display.
 As a result, visitors can view a stunning collection of awards, memorabilia, props, costumes, family mementos, and even the front door to his Roxbury Drive home.
 The museum also portrays an interesting look at the Stewart family genealogy, while also carrying visitors through descriptions of each film.
 The exhibits also offer a focus upon Stewart’s time in Indiana and his contributions to the town later in life.
 Unfortunately, the museum adheres to a strict no-photo policy, so my photos are rather limited.
 However, the museum did upload a nice virtual tour of the exhibit.

 My absolute favorite part of the museum was the entry into the exhibit.
-I mentioned the Stewarts had a home on Roxbury Drive.
-Unfortunately, it seems that the latest trend in Hollywood is to buy and raze, and the once familiar Stewart home was razed.
+Though the Stewarts had a home on Roxbury Drive, unfortunately, it seems that the latest trend in Hollywood is to buy and raze.
+As a result, the once familiar Stewart home was razed.
 It now looks like this.

 Here are a few shots leading up to the museum:

 The museum has struggled through some tough times, but just like a Capra film, they seem to be in good shape again, thanks to loyal fans.
 The Jimmy Stewart Museum is a terrific tribute to an incredibly humble human, and I highly recommend supporting them in any way possible.
 You are welcome to donate to the museum, pursue memberships with all kinds of perks, or make a purchase through their gift shop.

 After you visit the museum, I recommend taking a walk around the town that Jimmy held so dear.
 A narration from a Jimmy Stewart impersonator will let you know when it is safe to cross.